 Using epoxy to seal the floor is a great solution.
 It will give you an excellent finish that is easy to clean and provides long-lasting protection from stains and other chemicals.

 It’ll also give your floor an extra grip, and a gloss finish will reflect light.
 So important in small dark spaces.

 You’ll spend a lot of time standing, which can reduce the blood flow in your joints and muscles.
 So I’d recommend investing in some anti-fatigue rubber mats that will reduce the strain on your joints and back muscles.

 If you have a small shop and little space, you may consider buying stock /lumber that is already cut to size.

 When buying from a lumberyard or home center, you can usually ask for board /sheet stock to be cut to the size you want.

 While handpicking the lumber is the best way to be sure you get what you want, it’s not always possible.
 In this case, you can order pre-cut stock online in the dimensions you want that is ready to work with.

-The place I’m using is a local wood recycle center where you can buy used pallet planks, scaffolding boards, or even old doors and any recycled timber.
-While they don’t offer delivery, you can ask them to make the cuts on site.
+The place I’m using is a local wood recycling center where you can buy used pallet planks, scaffolding boards, or even old doors and any recycled timber.
+While they don’t offer delivery, you can ask them to make the cuts on-site.